US STOCKS-S&P 500, Nasdaq close lower, weighed by growth stocks

 On the economic front, the Commerce Department's initial take on the U.S. goods trade balance showed the deficit narrowing by 15.6%, while S&P Case-Shiller showed home price growth in its 20-city composite cooled to 8.6% year-on-year, the lowest reading since November 2020.

+Of the 11 major sectors in the S&P 500, six ended the session red, with consumer discretionary .SPLRCD and communication services .SPLRCL suffering the steepest percentage loss.

-U.S.-listed shares of Chinese firms including JD.Com Inc JD.O, Alibaba Group Holding Ltd BABA.N and Pinduoduo Inc PDD.O jumped after Beijing announced it was relaxing travel restrictions.
+U.S.-listed shares of Chinese firms including JD.Com Inc JD.O, Alibaba Group Holding Ltd BABA.N and Pinduoduo Inc PDD.O jumped between 1.4% and 4.9% after Beijing announced it was relaxing travel restrictions.

 Southwest Airlines Co LUV.N tumbled after harsh weather forced the discount commercial carrier to lead its peers in cancellations.
 The broader S&P 1500 Airlines index also ended the session in the red.